Join us on May 13: State of Supply Chain 2026: findings, trade-offs, and live Q&A | Register now

 A chart showing inbound goods flows to a retail store.

-Retail is undergoing a profound transformation, and only time will tell who the winners will be.
+As retailers undergo profound transformation under significant pressure only time will tell who the winners will be.
 In any case, it is evident that retailers can no longer afford to sustain inefficient operations.
 The ability to keep operational costs in check is essential for profitability and even survival.
-Applying AI-driven supply chain planning tools to optimize shelf stocking work and operations is an essential means to this end.
+Applying pragmatic AI to optimize replenishment days and operations is an essential means to this end.

 Written by